-Julie is currently on maternity leave (returning June) and as well looking after gorgeous baby Henry still manages to spend her time enjoying the abundance of lakes and trails Rotorua has to offer, and spending quality time with extended family, friends and a good novel.
+Julie is back working part-time with our team after becoming a mum last year.
+As well as looking after gorgeous baby Henry she still manages to spend her time enjoying the abundance of lakes and trails Rotorua has to offer, and spending quality time with extended family, friends and a good novel.

 Stacey has cemented herself as a creative go-getter, building on her savvy administrative skills and inquisitive nature.
 She’s a voracious learner and loves all things digital – building up a portfolio of social media, website and e-newsletter skills.